sijeeta/Nand2Tetris/README.md

 Writing hdl file for memory Unit

 - Bit : Has two input and outputs a sum and carry
-- Register : Use 1 bit to make Registers where combining such 8 Registers generate RAM8
+- Register : Use 1 bit to make Registers where combining such 8 Registers generate RAM8.
+Registers have one input and a load.
 - RAM : hdl file to create sucessive RAM unit like RAM8, RAM64, RAM512, RAM4K , RAM16K

+## Project04 🌟

+Writing hack programming using Assembly language

+- 1) Mult.asm : This prgramming multiplies two number R0 and R1 using the method R1 added to itself R0 times.